 About

 Tree to Treen is based at Grow Wilder, an incredible Avon Wildlife Trust (AWT) site in Frenchay, Bristol.
-We are located centrally within the site next to the Packing Shed in our larch timber-frame workshop dubbed ‘The Giraffe Sanctuary’.
+The workshop is located centrally within the site next to the Packing Shed in a larch timber-frame workshop dubbed.

 Grow Wilder (formerly Feed Bristol) is an inspiring place to visit and work.
 They showcase how growing food can positively impact a conservation site as fruit, vegetables and herbs are cultivated alongside wild flowers across the site.
 These wild flowers are also harvested for seed each year and cultivated to be sold in the nursery to increase the bio-diversity in the local area.
 In the future we hope to integrate further on the site and demonstrate coppicing as well as selling products.

-Wild Flowers at Grow Wilder
+Flowers at Grow WIlder